AWS CloudWatch Integration Guide

 In this integration tutorial we will show you how to send alarms from AWS CloudWatch to AWS Simple Notification Service (SNS) into PagerTree.
 The estimated time for this integration is 15 minutes.
 We assume that you already have a PagerTree and AWS account setup.

-- On the team page, click the “Integrations” tab.
+- From the integrations page, click the New Integration” button

-- In the “Create Integration” box, fill out the following:
+- In the “Create Integration” form, fill out the following:

-- Select the team this incident will be assigned to
+- Select the Team this alert will be assigned to

 - In the SNS Console, click “Create Topic”